jonathantsang/Microtransaction-Simulator/README.md

 - more card types: gold, silver, etc.
 - more upgrades in the shop

+fixed:
+- inventory sometimes not subtracting cards correctly for fuzz or otherwise (fixed)
+- shop flags not saving (fixed)

 extension:
 - get opening crates by playing simple games